 Today we are proud of the outreach work we're doing and our growing services to youth, the aging and our solid alliances with individuals and organizations that understand the needs of the LGBTQ community.
 Our programs have grown to include intersex and asexual considerations.
 But there's so much more to be done.

-We are excited to announce that we have found a home within the Ormond Building at 1624 Princess Street, courtesy of St. Paul’s Episcopal Church.
-It is a place for everyone – where youth, elders, family and friends have a safe haven as well as a place to explore history and everything Wilmington has to offer.
+We are lucky enough to have found a home within the Ormond Building at 1624 Princess Street, courtesy of St. Paul's Episcopal Church.
+It is a place for everyone - where youth, elders, family and friends have a safe haven as well as a place to explore history and everything Wilmington has to offer.
 It offers resources suitable for those just passing through or for people wishing to make Wilmington their home.
+It is also worth mentioning that St. Paul's Episcopal is an affirming congregation to the LGBTQ+ community.
+If it were not for them, then The Frank Harr Foundation would have a hard time finding a new home and we are very appreciative of the space allotted by the church.

 The Frank Harr Foundation is creating a Community Advisory Board.
 If you like what we’re doing and feel you have ideas, skills and/or just want to get involved, our Community Advisory Board might be the ideal fit.
 This is a chance to provide feedback and insights to our Executive Board and those working on the Frank Harr Foundation’s behalf.
 Our plan is to meet quarterly to update all on our initiatives while tapping into the resources of our Wilmington community.
 LGBTQIA and allies are welcome.
 Want to learn more?
-Simply connect with us!Tell Me More
+Reach out to firstname.lastname@example.org for the fastest reply or follow the link below.Tell Me More

 Frank Harr (April 26, 1952 – May 8, 2008) was a lifetime resident of South Eastern North Carolina and dedicated his life to building community, educating others about human rights, and advocating for equality for ALL people.
 Frank touched so many lives through his compassion, humanitarian efforts and his commitment to change.
 He evoked passion about many issues, whether it was violence within a neighborhood, social justice, or educating communities about HIV/AIDS, Frank was the messenger.